 What Appears On My Background Check After My Criminal Record Has Been Successfully Expunged?

-Private background checking agencies do not have to destroy criminal records.
-However, almost all private background checking agencies will suggest you verify with the police or with the agency that is subject to report.
+If done correctly, nothing will appear on your criminal record once your case has been expunged and the agencies involved have destroyed your records.
+Still, private background checking agencies may retain records of your arrest.
+These companies do not have to destroy criminal records.
+There are two important points.
+First, if the criminal background checking agency retains a record of something that no longer exists you an legitimately deny that the record that they have is accurate.
+Usually, private background checking agencies will suggest you verify with the police or with the agency that is subject to report.
 When someone goes to check with the agency they should not have that report and it should not exist; it should just be blank.
 For instance, if you do a search on Bexar County’s website and your case has been successfully expunged, the results should just come up with no records found.

 Would I Ever Have To Disclose That I Was Arrested If My Record Was Successfully Expunged?